Hierarchical subspace models for contingency tables: Examples

-Here we deal with a real data called {\em women and mathematics (wam) data} used in \cite{Hojsgaard}.
+In this section we give an example of conditional test of the split model.
+Here we deal with a real data called {\em women and mathematics (wam) data} used in \citet{Hojsgaard}.
 The data is shown in Table~\ref{tab:wam}.
 The data consists of the following six factors: (1) Attendance in math lectures (attended=1, not=2), (2) Sex (female=1, male=2), (3) School type (suburban=1, urban=2), (4) Agree in statement ``I'll need mathematics in my future work'' (agree=1, disagree=2), (5) Subject preference (math-science=1, liberal arts=2) and (6) Future plans (college=1, job=2).
-We consider two models \cite{Hojsgaard} treated.
-The first model is a decomposable model
+We consider two models \citet{Hojsgaard} treated.
+The first model is a decomposable model ${\cal M}(F_{\rm model1})$

 By Theorem~\ref{thm:dobra-sullivant}, a Markov basis of this model is given by